-A.C.
-Swinburne was an English poet, playwright, and critic.
-He was a member of the Pre Raphaelite iv.
-Dante Gabriel Rossetti: The pioneer of the Pre-Raphaelite Movement formed in 1848, Dante Gabriel Rossetti was rather famous for The Blessed Damozel, which was both a poem and a painting.
-In 1850 Rossetti and his Pre Raphaelite colleagues initiated a little periodical, their in-house journal The Germ, as a medium for proclamation of their doctrines and a vehicle for their poems.
+Known pre-eminently as the pioneer of the Pre-Raphaelite Movement that germinated in 1848, Dante Gabriel Rossetti was rather famous for his poem 'The Blessed Damozel', which was both a poem and a painting in the tradition of the movement.
+The accompanying picture will give you an idea when you see it in consonance with the text of the poem.

+In 1850 Rossetti and his Pre-Raphaelite colleagues initiated a little periodical, their inhouse journal The Germ, as a medium for proclamation of their doctrines and as a vehicle for their poetry.
 His poetic agility is reflected in his adoption of sensuous imagery.
-The Blessed Damozel is a case in point:
+The eponymous 'blessed damozel' illustrates this well: